dataloop-ai/dtlpy-documentation/onboarding/04_querying_and_filtering.md

 ```python
 my_filter.add_join(field='type', values='point')
 ```
-You now created a filter and defined the filtering parameters too look for any samples that have any point marker annotations in it.
-You can now use this filter variable to actually look for any point makered samples in the dataset we defined earlier:
+You now created a filter and defined the filtering parameters too look for any samples that have any Point Marker Annotations in it.
+You can now use this filter variable to actually look for any Point Makered samples in the dataset we defined earlier:
 ```python
 pages = dataset.items.list(filters=my_filter)
 for item in pages.all():